sudeepa90/faq_project/README.md

-Here’s a detailed README.md template for your project.
-This will cover the installation steps, API usage, contribution guidelines, and other essential information for your faq_project:

 FAQ Project

 This project is a Django-based application for managing Frequently Asked Questions (FAQs) with multilingual support, using a WYSIWYG editor for the answers.
 It includes a REST API for managing FAQs, supports language translation, and provides a user-friendly admin interface.